ezrafayet/yarsp/README.md

 * Check if it is a good practise to use a function inside useEffect and pass setState to it
 * Check if the routes couldn't be written better

+## .env strategy

+Environment vars can be set in the .env, they will be read when transpiling.
+You could create one .env.local, .env.production ... with react-scripts or by using "env-cmd -f ./.env.local npm run-script build", but this strategy is enough.

 ## Notes

 * Fetch have been replaced by setTimeout, to mock a fetching, don't be surprised ...